 Cancer Rates Higher Among Patients with Primary Immunodeficiency Diseases

 BUFFALO, N.Y. — Primary immunodeficiency diseases (PIDD) are a group of more than 300 disorders caused by single-gene defects that prevent the immune system from functioning properly.
 These immune disorders affect 1 in 1,200 people, and an association between these diseases and cancer has been noted.
-A team of researchers at Roswell Park Cancer Institute recently found an increased incidence of certain types of cancer, particularly lymphoma, in patients with PIDD.
+A team of researchers at Roswell Park Comprehensive Cancer Center recently found an increased incidence of certain types of cancer, particularly lymphoma, in patients with PIDD.
 Their findings, published online ahead of print in the Journal of Allergy and Clinical Immunology, reveal a restricted but important role for the immune system in protecting against certain types of cancer.

 The Roswell Park investigators evaluated the incidence of cancer among patients with PIDD registered in the United States Immune Deficiency Network (USIDNET).
 This registry, the largest of its kind, is a research program of the Immune Deficiency Foundation that gathers information regarding the history and outcomes of patients with PIDD.
 The study compared rates of cancer in USIDNET patients with those for the general population using data from the Surveillance, Epidemiology and End Results Program (SEER) of the National Cancer Institute, a population-based registry collecting cancer data throughout the United States.
 They compared overall and site-specific rates of cancer in 3,658 PIDD patients and an age-adjusted SEER population, making this the largest study of its kind.